lithdew/flatend/README.md

 ## Quickstart

-Create a new `config.toml`, paste the following in, and run the command below.
+Create a new `config.toml`, and paste:

 ```toml
 addr = "127.0.0.1:9000"